MSLNZ/msl-equipment/docs/index.rst

 MSL-Equipment
 =============

-This package is used to help manage and connect to equipment in the laboratory.
+The purpose of **MSL-Equipment** is to help facilitate the management and the control of equipment in the laboratory.
+It aims to achieve this by requiring that information about the equipment that is used in the laboratory is kept in a centralized (and ideally updated) database.
+It allows for easily sharing equipment between research teams without any downtime in learning how to establish communication to the borrowed equipment.
+Therefore, you can be confident whether the equipment that was used for a project meets the calibration requirements needed to obtain the desired measurement uncertainty and you can spend your time acquiring and analysing data rather than figuring out how to send, for example, a ``*IDN?`` command to the equipment.

-Three items are used by **MSL-Equipment** to help organise (and share) equipment that is available in the laboratory to perform a measurement
+Three items are used by **MSL-Equipment** to help organise, share and communicate with equipment that is available in the laboratory to perform a measurement

 1. :ref:`configuration`